-The Department of Anesthesiology has made huge strides in research over the past 40 years, thanks to an environment that fosters growth, brilliant academics, and a strong focus on the future of patient care.
+Duke Anesthesiology has made huge strides in research over the past 50 years, thanks to an environment that fosters growth, brilliant academics and a strong focus on the future of patient care.
 The accomplishments of current and former faculty, clinical and research post-doctoral fellows, research staff, and residents have largely defined the department’s research program.
 Our current success can be credited to a spirit of teamwork and interdisciplinary collaboration.
-Examples of Duke Anesthesiology’s most prestigious research are highlighted below.

-When David Watkins, MD, PhD, became chair in 1983, he launched bench research in the department and oversaw creation of the CRII Laboratory, which served as the department’s first Human Pharmacology Lab.
-In this lab, which was directed by Dr. Glass, numerous important concepts were developed.
+When David Watkins, MD, PhD, became chair of Duke Anesthesiology in 1983, he launched bench research in the department and oversaw creation of the CRII Laboratory, which served as the department’s first human pharmacology lab.
+In this lab, which was directed by Glass, numerous important concepts were developed.
 Examples include the context-sensitive half-time and the bispectral index, which ultimately helped to popularize the use of total intravenous anesthesia as a standard anesthetic technique in clinical anesthesia practice.

-Debra A. Schwinn, MD, James B. Duke Professor of Anesthesiology, who served as director of Perioperative Genomics and vice chair for research for several years, played a critical role in developing bench research at Duke.
-Dr. Schwinn set a standard for NIH-funded research in the department, made fundamental discoveries in alpha adrenergic receptor signaling, and recruited several NIH-funded faculty members, including Madan Kwatra, PhD, Elliott Bennett-Guerrero, MD, James Reynolds, PhD, and Dr. Warner, to expand the department’s research programs.
-“She set a standard for excellence for research conduct and innovation that continues to permeate the entire department,” says Dr. Warner.
+Debra A. Schwinn, MD, James B. Duke Professor of Anesthesiology, who served as our department’s director of perioperative genomics and vice chair for research for several years, played a critical role in developing bench research at Duke.
+Schwinn set a standard for NIH-funded research in the department, made fundamental discoveries in alpha adrenergic receptor signaling, and recruited several NIH-funded faculty members, including Madan Kwatra, PhD, Elliott Bennett-Guerrero, MD, James Reynolds, PhD, and Warner, to expand the department’s research programs.
+“She set a standard for excellence for research conduct and innovation that continues to permeate the entire department,” says Warner.

-Following Dr. Schwinn’s lead, Dr. Warner has helped to develop the careers of countless world-class physician scientists across a broad range of medical specialties.
-A world-renowned neuro-anesthesiologist, Dr. Warner is known for his work in the mechanisms of stroke and brain protection, acute brain and spinal cord injury, and therapeutic interventions.
-By establishing a strong foundation in neuroanesthesia basic research at Duke, Dr. Warner has created a perfect environment in which to train and mold young physician scientists.
-In fact, Dr. Warner serves as the principal investigator for the department’s formal NIH-funded training grant designed to develop physician scientists at the fellowship level.
-Duke Anesthesiology has maintained this grant since 1996, when it became one of six anesthesiology departments in the U.S. to receive this honor.
-Thanks to past chair, Mark F. Newman, MD, Merel H. Harmel Professor, and Catherine M. Kuhn, MD, Professor of Anesthesiology, this concept has since been extended to the residency with development of a pioneering American Board of Anesthesiology approved physician scientist track (Academic Career Enrichment Scholars) designed to substantively integrate formal research training with combined residency and fellowship clinical training over a five-year period.
+Following Schwinn’s lead, Warner has helped to develop the careers of countless world-class physician scientists across a broad range of medical specialties.
+A world-renowned neuro-anesthesiologist, Warner is known for his work in the mechanisms of stroke and brain protection, acute brain and spinal cord injury, and therapeutic interventions.
+By establishing a strong foundation in neuroanesthesia basic research at Duke, Warner has created a perfect environment in which to train and mold young physician scientists.
+In fact, he served as the principal investigator for the department’s formal NIH-funded training grant designed to develop physician scientists at the fellowship level.
+Duke Anesthesiology has maintained this grant since 1996, when it became one of six anesthesiology departments in the nation to receive this honor.
+Thanks to former Duke Anesthesiology chairman, Mark F. Newman, MD, Merel H. Harmel Professor, and Catherine M. Kuhn, MD, professor of anesthesiology, this concept has since been extended to the residency with development of a pioneering American Board of Anesthesiology approved physician scientist track (Academic Career Enrichment Scholars) designed to substantively integrate formal research training with combined residency and fellowship clinical training over a five-year period.

-The Cardiothoracic Division has a history of high-impact research related to cognitive dysfunction following cardiac procedures that began with the work of Joseph “Jerry” Reves, MD.
-Dr. Reves imparted both his knowledge and passion for the study of cognitive dysfunction to the current chair, Dr. Newman.
-Dr. Newman and his team pioneered the study of cognitive dysfunction following cardiopulmonary bypass.
+The Cardiothoracic Anesthesiology Division has a history of high-impact research related to cognitive dysfunction following cardiac procedures that began with the work of former Duke Anesthesiology chairman, Joseph “Jerry” Reves, MD.
+He imparted both his knowledge and passion for the study of cognitive dysfunction to Newman, who pioneered the study of cognitive dysfunction following cardiopulmonary bypass.
 This work opened the concept of perioperative genomics and also led to major changes in bypass conduct now practiced universally.

-Joseph P. Mathew, MD, MHSc, MBA, Jerry Reves, MD, Professor of Anesthesiology and Chairman, Department of Anesthesiology, has worked with his team to take this research a step further.
-They are currently exploring the effects of extreme hemodilution during cardiac surgery, evaluating the use of lidocaine to prevent cognitive injury, and assessing the utility of functional magnetic resonance imaging to better understand postoperative cognitive dysfunction.
-Dr. Mathew serves as medical director of NORG (Neurological Outcomes Research Group) and the former director of CARE (Clinical Anesthesiology Research Endeavors).
-Currently, Edmund Jooste, MB, serves as the CRU director.
-CARE began as an initiative within the cardiac division and was eventually extended to the entire department.
-The CARE group is focused on quality improvement and clinical research that lead to changes in clinical practice.
+Joseph P. Mathew, MD, MHSc, MBA, Jerry Reves, MD, Professor of Anesthesiology and current chairman of Duke Anesthesiology, worked with his team to take this research a step further – exploring the effects of extreme hemodilution during cardiac surgery, evaluating the use of lidocaine to prevent cognitive injury, and assessing the utility of functional magnetic resonance imaging to better understand postoperative cognitive dysfunction.
+Mathew previously served as medical director of NORG (Neurological Outcomes Research Group) and director of CARE (Clinical Anesthesiology Research Endeavors, now named the Clinical Research Unit (CRU)).
+Currently, Edmund Jooste, MB, serves as director of the CRU, which began as an initiative within the cardiac division and was eventually extended to the entire department.
+The CRU is focused on quality improvement and clinical research that lead to changes in clinical practice.

-For the past several years, the department has held an event known as Academic Evening to showcase ongoing research activities in the department.
-This event has become a model for similar events organized by most leading anesthesiology departments across the U.S. Academic Evening was the brainchild of Robert Sladen, MB ChB, but is now led by Dr. Warner and Cathleen Peterson-Layne, MD, PhD, MS, have also been instrumental in its success.
-The event now presents over 80 research projects each year and has an attendance of 150-200 persons.
+For nearly three decades, the department has held an event known as Academic Evening to showcase ongoing research activities.
+This event has become a model for similar events organized by most leading anesthesiology departments across the nation.
+Academic Evening was the brainchild of Robert Sladen, MB ChB, and is now led by Dr. Jeffrey Gadsden, chief of the Orthopaedics, Plastics and Regional Anesthesiology Division.
+The event presents more than 80 research projects each year and has an attendance of 150-200 persons.

-In the future, the department will continue to push the limits of modern science through support of original research concepts, recruitment of world-class research faculty, and training the clinical and basic scientists of tomorrow.
+The department continues to push the limits of modern science through support of original research concepts, recruitment of world-class research faculty, and training the clinical and basic scientists of tomorrow.
 Together, we are advancing the future of patient care for generations to come.